-NorthWest also holds a 100% interest in several other properties, including the Arjay, Croy-Bloom and Tchentlo properties, as well as an approximately 56.3% interest in one additional property in joint venture partnership with Fjordland Exploration Inc, and an option to acquire the Top Cat property.
+NorthWest also holds a 100% interest in several other properties, including the Arjay, Croy-Bloom and Tchentlo properties, as well as an approximately 56.3% interest in one additional property in joint venture partnership with Fjordland Exploration Inc.

 The majority of the properties are located in the Quesnel Trough of British Columbia and eastern limb of the Stikine Terrane.
 The Quesnel Trough is host to the Kemess, Mt.
 Milligan, Mt.
 Polley, New Afton, and Copper Mountain porphyry copper-gold deposits.